GosayeWhite/Vba-Script/README.md

   •	The ticker symbol

   •	Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

   •	The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

-  •	The total stock volume of the stock.
+  •	The total stock volume of the stock

   •	The greatest persent increase

   •	The lowest perscnt increase

   •	The greatest total volume

   •	The VBA script can run on all sheets successfully.